fengxia41103/myblog/content/thoughts/future value.md

 class are paying for their parents' generation, and so hope their kids will pay theirs.
 This is a ponzi scheme in reality.
 So what is a counter example to this?
 How about manufacturing?
 They are solid ppl who make stuff, and making stuff creates value.
-You can BS around making a solid bulk of physical stuff, a pile of steel that hums, works, and makes your life better.
+You can **NOT** BS around making a solid bulk of physical stuff, a pile of steel that hums, works, and makes your life better.
 Well, let's see.